Congratulations and welcome to your new family member!

 Today a growing number of us no longer have strong, if any religious beliefs and a christening or baptism in church feels a bit hypocritical, especially if you are only doing it to please older family members.

-To find out more about holding a Naming Ceremony contact Sara by phone on 01209 831430 or 07864 511225, by email at email@example.com or by using the contact form.
+To find out more about holding a Naming Ceremony you can contact me by using the contact Sara button below, or by phone on 01209 831430 or 07864 511225, or email at firstname.lastname@example.org.
 I look forward to hearing from you.